trentbrivers/Project-Development-3308/SQL_TESTING.md

 #### Description
 - This function adds usernames into the Player DB.
 Meant to be called on start of a new game and players need to be populated in the database.
   The other attributes of the Player Table are initialized to 0
+- Updates Contestant table to track participation in this Game - tracked via GameID

 #### Parameters
 - db_file as PATH
 - usernames as a list of STRINGs